 As mentioned above, if the review didn’t mention important keywords for your service or product, you can work those into your reply.

 Responding to all reviews builds customer trust and shows that you’re listening.
-It also helps you to assure future potential customers that you’re a courteous business owner they would enjoy dealing with.
+It also helps you to assure future potential customers that you’re a nice, reasonable person they would enjoy dealing with.

 Sometimes, the internet brings out the worst in people.
-If you’ve experienced a negative customer review, you are not alone.
-The lashing out of an unhappy reviewer can be really hurtful and damaging.
+If you’ve experienced a negative customer review, for example a bad Yelp review, you are not alone.
+It can really ruin your day!
 But there’s definitely ways to address a bad customer review that can help mitigate the damage.

 It’s important to remember that those reading the reviews later will make their own judgements– most people don’t just take everything that’s said at face value, especially if the review uses emotional language.